sf-wdi-17/notes/lectures/week-10/_4_thursday/dusk/ANGULAR_♥_RAILS.md

 #### Step 1.
 Write a User Narrative

-"I'm Bob Law the Blogger and I want to write a blog post that is anonymous and public to the world.
-I land on funkyblogpost.com and I see recent posts.
+"I'm Quinton the Questioner and I want to ask questions that are anonymous and public to the world.
+I land on more-a-quora.com and I see recent questions.
 I can start a new post from the home page.
 I submit my post and see it on top of the recent posts."

 #### Step 2.
 Write Step-by-step a Plan in English starting with the views